m-kru/Reconfigurable-Computing-Project-Layout/README.md

 If you switch build system or add one of such tools, you might get into problems.
 This can be easily avoided by simply reserving it for build output only.

+### `/src`

+This name is too confusing to be in project's root path.
+In reconfigurable computing project there are always sources for at least 2 programming languages or hardware description languages.
+As mentioned in the remarks section, files should not be grouped by modules.
+In such case `/src` does not indicate what source files are placed there.

+However, `/src` directory can be used in subdirectories.
+For example in directory containing C source files or HDL modules directories.

 ## Feedback

 If you have any questions, or you know how to organize something better, do not hesitate to submit an issue.